mixpanel/action-destinations/packages/core/src/mapping-kit/README.md

 - "exists": If the given value is not undefined or null, the @if directive resolves to the "then" value.
 Otherwise, the "else" value is used.

-- "true": If the given value resolves to `true` or "true" (case-insensitive), the "then" value is used.
-Otherwise, the "else" value is used.

 ```json
 Input: